 Fluxus has a multi-disciplinary team of skilled cross-border entrepreneurs and professionals, with a strong consultant base comprised of experienced business executives, real estate developers, financial advisors, Intellectual Property and construction attorneys, and research scientists.
 The team has been forming a series of consortia and joint ventures with strategic partners around the world, allowing the company’s offerings to benefit from a global supply chain.

-Harry Stendhal is the Founder and Chief Visionary Officer of Fluxus LLC, bringing 25+ years of business experience and serving to recognize the visionary attributes needed to integrate a complex business with many diverse aspects.
+Harry Stendhal is the Chief Visionary Officer of Fluxus LLC, bringing 25+ years of business experience and serving to recognize the visionary attributes needed to integrate a complex business with many diverse aspects.

 Stendhal has been playing a key role in the advancement of FluxHouse, a prefabricated modular building system envisioned by George Maciunas, one of the most iconic artists-architects of the 20th Century, who proposed “Fluxhouse, Plan for an Artist Condominium in New York City (1966)” in recognition of the scarcity of economical working and living space for artists is part of the general problem arising from urban decay, and formed FluxHouse Cooperatives in SoHo (1966-1975) as a non-profit corporation to purchase, renovate and maintain suitable buildings for creative communities’ occupancy.
 The New York Times coined his famous nickname as the ‘Father of SoHo’.